Complex PTSD Test

 Causes of Complex Post Traumatic Stress Disorder

-Traumatic Stress Disorder, CPTSD, develops from repeated traumatic memories, multiple traumas, or chronic trauma.
+Complex Post Traumatic Stress Disorder, CPTSD, develops from repeated traumatic memories, multiple traumas, or chronic trauma.
+Often these arise from childhood trauma events, and then are blended with traumatic events suffered as an adult.

 These events increase the risk factors for traumatic stress disorder PTSD: